-Council also has a drought management plan 2014.
-A demand management plan was developed in 2012.
+Council also has a drought management plan and demand management plan.

 Council's annual operations plan is contained in the following documents:

 - Delivery Plan Budget Water Fund

 - Water Supply Asset Management Plan

 - Delivery Program and Operational plan

 Council has a septic tank register called OSMS Inspection Register, which contains a list of all septic tanks, with information on location, owner, date of inspection, date of approval and risk rating.